MoMalmir/ReAct_Agent_from_Scratch/README.md

 # The Building Block for LangGraph
 This code represents the "manual" version of what frameworks like LangGraph automate.
-Understanding this logic is crucial for moving to LangGraph for several reasons:

 ## State Management:
 In this code, self.messages is the "State."
 LangGraph formalizes this into a State Graph where each step (Node) updates a shared state object.